North Carolina Rental Agreement

 • Fixed Term, One Year or More: One month.
 A fixed-term lease may also terminate early due to active military duty, landlord harassment, uninhabitable property, domestic abuse, or an agreement between the landlord and tenant

-• Rent Increases and Fees – North Carolina doesn’t set a cap on rent increases, or require advance notice before an increase.
-Month-to-month late rent fees cannot exceed the greater of $15 or 5% of the rent, and week-to-week late rent fees cannot exceed the greater of $4 or 5% of the rent.
-Bounced check fees are capped at $35.
+• Rent Increases and Fees – North Carolina doesn’t limit the amount or timing of a rent increase.
+Month-by-month late rent fees cannot exceed the greater of $15 or 5% of the rent.
+Week-by-week late rent fees cannot exceed the greater of $4 or 5% of the rent.
+Bounced check fees have a $35 cap.

 • Landlord Entry – North Carolina doesn’t have a specific law about landlord entry.
-This means if the lease doesn’t set an entry policy otherwise, a landlord can enter at reasonable times for purposes such as repairs and inspections, with reasonable advance notice (by custom, at least 24 hours).
+This means the lease sets the entry policies, by default.
+If the lease is silent, a landlord can enter at reasonable times for purposes such as repairs and inspections, with reasonable advance notice (by custom, at least 24 hours).

-• Settling Legal Disputes – North Carolina allows landlord-tenant disputes in small claims court as long as the amount in controversy does not exceed $10,000.
+• Settling Legal Disputes – North Carolina lets small claims courts hear landlord-tenant disputes as long as the amount in controversy is under $10,000.
 Unlike many states, North Carolina allows evictions in small claims.

 To learn more about landlord tenant laws in North Carolina, click here.